tonymm81/table_project/README.md

 -tested to use grid command on buttons. error comes. no grid command on slavve label -tested also place function. not helping, buttons gone somewhere

+fixed: scrollbar works only on root
 plan: if i dont find problem i have to change different code.
 Or instead pack() use grid() command to all buttons and labels.

 plan: how to check wlan devices status. first you havew to figureout wich device. then use value.get_state() (pulbs) and check_power() whith wlan plugs. biggest problem is to check witch devices status you want to check.

 plan: how to check device, use devtype and index number. this how you can check what device to control. this how you can find correct ip to control devices

+bug: some how older device ip address still stays same even the device is different
+bug: when finding the ip address from string this re findall was not good choice fixed this two bugs
+bug: now the devices name and ip address is saving to json value but somehow the state of device wont work.